luckyluke007/ucsc-alumniweekend/source/_alumniweekend/2024/index.md

 welcome:
   title: "Alumni Reunion Weekend"
   subhead: "Celebrating our Golden Slug alumni from the classes of 1963 - 1974."
-  ##message: "This meaningful weekend will be filled with college-specific events and <br/>special moments to honor alumni celebrating their 50th or greater reunion milestones. <br/>We are excited to welcome these pioneers back to UC Santa Cruz for this special weekend."
+  message: "This meaningful weekend will be filled with college-specific events and <br/>special moments to honor alumni celebrating their 50th or greater reunion milestones. <br/>We are excited to welcome these pioneers back to UC Santa Cruz for this special weekend."
   date: "Friday, April 12 - Saturday, April 13, 2024"

-featured:
-  - title: 'Class of ‘73 Virtual Kick-Off, How We’re Still Changing the World'
-    date: "2023-04-13"
-    time: "5:30 - 7:00 p.m."
-    location: "Virtual Event"
-    image: "/assets/images/2023/class-73.jpg"
-    description: "As the Class of ’73 celebrates its 50th anniversary, classmates will come together to reflect on how they are still changing the world.
-Hear and share about how the Class of ’73 has been at the forefront of progress over the past 50 years.
-Come celebrate the transformative impact of fellow classmates and colleagues."
-    url: "/alumniweekend/2023/events#featured-1"
-  - title: '50+ Year Reunion Celebrating and honoring our Golden Slug alumni from the classes of 1965-1973 Stevenson Events Center'
-    date: "2023-04-14"
-    time: "6:00 - 9:00pm"
-    location: "Stevenson Event Center"
-    image: "/assets/images/2023/50-celebration.jpg"
-    description: "This is the weekend’s main event where alumni from graduating classes 1965 to 1973 will gather together to celebrate their milestone reunion.
-Alumni will be presented with the distinct recognition for their part in the history of UC Santa Cruz."
-    url: "/alumniweekend/2023/events#featured-2"
-  - title: 'College Gatherings'
-    date: "2023-04-15"
-    starttime: ""
-    endtime: ""
-    location: "Colleges"
-    image: "/assets/images/2023/college-gathering.jpg"
-    description: "Attend one of the many college hosted events to gather with classmates from your college in the libraries, dining halls and lounges you once called home.
-Review the full event listings to see events organized by college."
-    url: "/alumniweekend/2023/events#featured-3"
-  - title: 'Then and Now Rolling Tours of UCSC'
-    date: "2023-04-15"
-    time: "10:00 - 1:00 p.m. and 1:00 p.m. - 3:00 p.m."
-    location: "Meet in the Cowell Circle "
-    image: "/assets/images/2023/then-now-tours.jpg"
-    description: "Hop aboard and join Larry Pageler (Crown, ’77) on a driving tour of campus to learn campus history, explore what is new and reminisce about our time as students."
-    url: "/alumniweekend/2023/events#featured-4"

 information:
   - title: "Volunteer"